PainAxis/EFTForge/README.md

 - Surfaces item stat changes detected automatically during daily server data syncs
 - Each entry shows old/new values, percentage change, and the date detected
 - Covers a rolling 7-day window, grouped by date
+- Panel header shows when the data was last synced

 ### User Profiles
 - Quasi-local identity system: your profile token lives in localStorage with no registration, password, or email required